Potassium ferrioxalate: Thermal decomposition

-This light-catalyzed redox reaction once formed the basis of some photographic processes.
-However due to their insensitivity and ready availability of advanced digital photography, these processes have become obsolete.

 Uses

 Photometry and actinometry

 The discovery of the efficient photolysis of the ferrioxalate anion was a landmark for chemical photochemistry and actinometry.
 The potassium salt was found to be over 1000 times more sensitive than uranyl oxalate, the compound previously used for these purposes.

 Chemistry education

 The synthesis and thermal decomposition of potassium ferrioxalate is a popular exercise for high school, college or undergraduate university students, since it involves the chemistry of transition metal complexes, visually observable photochemistry, and thermogravimetry.

 Blueprints

 Before the ready availability of wide ink-jet and laser printers, large-size engineering drawings were commonly reproduced by the cyanotype method.

 That was a simple contact-based photographic process that produced a "negative" white-on-blue copy of the original drawing—a blueprint.
 The process is based on the photolysis of an iron(III) complex which gets converted into an insoluble iron(II) version in areas of the paper that were exposed to light.

-The complex used in cyanotype is mainly ammonium iron(III) citrate, but potassium ferrioxalate is also used.
+The complex used in cyanotype is mainly ammonium ferric citrate, but potassium ferrioxalate is also used.